Mnem42/woc-history/entries/users/f-n/mtf.md

 - Food eater (admitted)
 - Rizzslayer69 (admitted)

-MTF glazing himself, he didn't even try to hide it. - *Mnem*
+MTF glazing himself, he didn't even try to hide it.
+Cracks under pressure too easily to be able to hide his alts *at all* - *Mnem*

 This guy is such a dumbass and bro was glazing himself, doesn't even know scps properly and yet calls himself and truly a dumbass - *Kanata*